 Has a friend ever forced you to read a book?
 It happened to me and I was glad he did because it showed me a better momentum indicator (exponential regression) that we immediately added to the Quant Investing stock screener.

-The book was Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategies by Andreas Clenow.
+The book he forced me to read was Stocks on the Move: Beating the Market with Hedge Fund Momentum Strategies by Andreas Clenow.

 Add it to your reading list you will definitely learn something.